microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 1. Enter 0 for the cost per month.
 1. Leave the rest of the plan as is and click **Save draft**.

+## Exercise: Resell through CSPs

+1. Open the lef-hand menu item.
+1. Select "No partners in the CSP program."
+1. Click the **Save draft** button at the bottom of the screen.

 ## Exercise: Review and Publish

 In this short exercise, you will check your work by performing the first action of the publication process.
 You will submit your offer for review to see if it is ready to be published.